caindy/caindy.github.io/_posts/2016-06-20-supply-chain.md

 commodities are tranformed by turns into interchangable parts that are assembled into increasingly more complex constituents, ending in a finished product that performs a well-defined function in the service of humanity.
-A supply chain for making cars is not suddenly expected to produce toasters.
+A supply chain for making cars is not suddenly expected to produce toasters; it is a distributed solution to a specific problem.

+The supply chain can be seen an existence proof of a solution that seems more complicated than necessary; contrast it with manufacturing back when even the electricity was part of a monolithic, vertically integrated whole.

 The software industry's answer to the supply chain is microservices.
 Small teams focused on solving relatively small, well-defined constituent problems.
 Software